|

 My students come to the university with experiences born of their diverse histories, as residents of rural and urban places, as members of families of economic wealth as well as poverty, and as individuals with a great many ethnic and cultural heritages.
 Despite the multiple discourse communities that my students represent, I strive to bring these students together as a "we."
 I have met with great successes in the pursuit of this goal as well as considerable challenges, as some students' inexperience with cultural and ethnic diversity has resulted in volatile classroom moments.
 Yet my commitment to this goal has not flagged, despite occasional obstacles.

-In literature classes, such as the undergraduate American Literature survey for example, I aim to demonstrate that no text exists in a geographical or temporal vacuum.
+In literature classes, such as the undergraduate American Literature survey, I aim to demonstrate that no text exists in a geographical or temporal vacuum.
 I urge students to engage with both canonical and non-canonical American texts as meditations on the relationships between "people and place."
 American literature takes as one of its most important concerns the question of how one can create a sense of national identity in a place where people come from many other places, from many other national and cultural identities and traditions.
 The canonical and non-canonical writers who form the category "American literature" also reflect the ethnic and economic diversity that students discover in their literature and composition classrooms (and in the classrooms of their other courses).
 My students read a diverse array of authors and I strive to include Native American, African American, Chicano/a, European-immigrant, and women authors in each of my courses, in addition to authors from other immigrant communities and authors considered traditionally canonical.
 This array of authors demonstrates the multivocality and complexity of America throughout its history and reinforces the diversity and multiple voices within the contemporary university.
+I have also designed graduate-level seminar courses and I am excited to develop my teaching skills and strategies in that new and rigorous classroom context.

 In all of my courses, my students sit in a circle (if the furniture is moveable).
 I am a part of this circle with my students.
 Thus, even my beginning literature and writing courses function, in many ways, as seminars.
 Students can see each other and they can see me; they realize the necessity of their engagement with the material as a result of their participation in our circle of discussion, debate, and inquiry.
 I also frequently have students work in small groups so that students can do close work with smaller sections of text or can grapple with a particular problem of analysis or composition.
 Once the class reconvenes as a whole, each group of students feels itself competent in a particular area and contributes to the close textual analysis and/or essay construction work we do as a class.
 I synthesize the students’ responses, verbally or on our computer-projector screen (in a “smart classroom”), and I expand on their ideas and add to them important issues they might have overlooked.
 In composition courses in particular, I often generate and project on our screen, based on the students’ input, sample introductory essay paragraphs for students to use as models and I emphasize that these paragraphs were collectively constructed by the class.
-I then put these paragraphs or notes on my website (or, during terms that I use it, on the course’s WebCT site) so that when the students are working on their individual papers, they can refer to these sample paragraphs as guides.
+I then put these paragraphs or notes on my website (or, during terms that I use it, on the course’s WebCT or Blackboard site) so that when the students are working on their individual papers, they can refer to these sample paragraphs as guides.
 I call upon all students freely in my courses, requiring of them active engagement with the course materials, with their peers, and with me as their professor.

 All of my classes have their own blog sites as well.
 I often will post a prompt to which students can reply with their “comments”; other times, I will post sample essay questions or paragraphs of analysis that student groups have crafted during class-time.
 This way, students are actively involved in the direction of our discussion and even in the options they have when I give essay assignments, in-class exams, or lengthy group projects.
 I draw some of their writing choices from ideas students develop on our blog.